zmalikbcit/1800_202530_BBY04-FORK-/README.md

 - **Supreet** - BCIT CST Student with a passion for gaming and DC comics.

 - **Ziad Malik** - BCIT CST Student with a passion for gaming, cooking and programming.
-- **RudraP** - BCIT CST Student with a passion of exploring new technologies.
-Fun fact: I love playing soccer and video games in my free time.

 ---